Crossing-Tech/akka-osgi-sample/README.md

-akka-osgi-sample   :  Clustered DinningHakker
+akka-osgi-sample   :  Clustered DiningHakker
 ================
 This project may be used to test akka bundles in OSGi Frameworks.
-The build tool (sbt for the moment) provide scripts to run in an OSGi Framework (Karaf only for the moment) a version of the DinningHakkers that runs on several nodes unsing the akka-cluster module.
+The build tool (sbt for the moment) provide scripts to run in an OSGi Framework (Karaf only for the moment) a version of the DiningHakkers that runs on several nodes unsing the akka-cluster module.

 ## Bundle overview